fuzyll/grandmaster/README.md

 * Need to prevent attacks on authentication (not currently using tokens)
 * Need to prevent race conditions on database with transactions
 * Need to create a theme so that pages aren't just black text on a white background
+* Need some way to re-validate all rankings (ratings are updated at time of upload, but games may not necessarily be uploaded in that order, which can create opportunities for players to game the system)

 The following is a list of features that have yet to be added: